bartlomiejwolk/FileLogger/README.md

 - Logging to a file and/or Unity console
 - Realtime logging
 - Logged messages contain additional metadata to help understand what's happening in the code
+- Log messages can display GUID of an object from logger method was called
 - Ability to customize displayed metadata
 - Ability to start/stop logging from inspector and from code
 - Multiple logging methods for different purposes